Top 10 Startup Growth Strategies to Use in 2023

 - creating content for social media posts;

-- creating videos using a video editor tool to captivate audience engagement to new heights;
+- creating videos using a video editor tool or video maker to captivate audience engagement to new heights;

-- joining thematic groups and forums like Reddit or Indie Hackers and connecting with people;
+- joining thematic groups and forums like Reddit or Indie Hackers and connecting with influencers and other people;

 - building a website or optimizing what you already have;

 - creating individualized interactions to maximize your conversion rate;